TripAdvisor

 • Logistics: The Manaslu Tsum Valley Trek requires a special trekking permit and a government-appointed guide.
 Make sure to plan your trek well in advance, as permits for the trek are limited and can be difficult to obtain.
 Also, you should book a guide and a porter, if you want one, in advance as well.

 Lastly, we recommend getting insurance that covers emergency evacuation, as the trek takes place in a remote area and emergency medical care may be difficult to access.
 Also, keep in mind the acclimatization schedule to avoid altitude sickness and other illnesses.
 Overall, the Manaslu Tsum Valley Trek is a spectacular trek that offers a great adventure and unforgettable memories.
-But preparation and being well-informed is key to ensuring a safe and enjoyable experience.
+However, preparation and being well-informed is key to ensuring a safe and enjoyable experience.

-Manaslu Tsum Valley Trek Cost For 2024 And 2025
+Manaslu Tsum Valley Trek Cost For 2025 and 2026

 No. of PaxStarting PriceAction

-2 to 4USD 1300Book Now
+2 to 5 paxUSD 1195/person Book Now

 Day to Day Itinerary